 People appreciate being heard and respect leaders who take the time to get to know them.
 This dynamic breeds trust and confidence in the leader.

-Avoid revealing too much personal information; consider whether it's relevant and if it helps others understand your decision or values first; otherwise, you may be seen as too self-centred, unsuitable for management and therefore lose respect.
+Avoid revealing too much personal information.
+Consider whether the information is relevant and if it helps others understand your decision or values first; otherwise, you may be seen as too self-centred, unsuitable for management and therefore lose respect.

 6. Encourage colleagues to be authentic